Site icon Vern Bender

 Atoms consist of an extremely small, positively charged nucleus.

 Claimer before we launch into this: I am only a science fiction author, not an actual physicist.
 Everything I am about to write is my best understanding of what I have learned.
 A real expert in the field might read this and cringe at how wrong it is (though I hope otherwise).
-But with that all being said…on with the show.
+But with that all being said, on with the show.

-The model of an atom we get in school looks something like this:A ball made of balls, with lots of smaller balls zooming around it, right?
-And maybe you heard somewhere that if ..
+The model of an atom we get in school looks like this: A ball made of balls, with many more petite balls zooming around it, right?
+And maybe you heard somewhere that if.

 Exit mobile version